jbowdre/runtimeterror/content/posts/federated-matrix-server-synapse-on-oracle-clouds-free-tier/index.md

 - cloud
 - containers
 - chat
+- selfhosting
 title: Federated Matrix Server (Synapse) on Oracle Cloud's Free Tier
 ---

 I've heard a lot lately about how generous [Oracle Cloud's free tier](https://www.oracle.com/cloud/free/) is, particularly when [compared with the free offerings](https://github.com/cloudcommunity/Cloud-Service-Providers-Free-Tier-Overview) from other public cloud providers.
 Signing up for an account was fairly straight-forward, though I did have to wait a few hours for an actual human to call me on an actual telephone to verify my account.
 Once in, I thought it would be fun to try building my own [Matrix](https://matrix.org/) homeserver to really benefit from the network's decentralized-but-federated model for secure end-to-end encrypted communications.

 There are two primary projects for Matrix homeservers: [Synapse](https://github.com/matrix-org/synapse/) and [Dendrite](https://github.com/matrix-org/dendrite).
 Dendrite is the newer, more efficient server, but it's not quite feature complete.
 I'll be using Synapse for my build to make sure that everything works right off the bat, and I will be running the server in a Docker container to make it (relatively) easy to replace if I feel more comfortable about Dendrite in the future.